• Menu

 Art Cartopia.
 Photo: facebook.com.artcartopia

-For a totally different kind of museum on the other end of the state, the Art Cartopia Museum in Trinidad, is a free, one-of-a-kind vehicle display.
+For a different kind of museum on the other end of the state, the Art Cartopia Museum in Trinidad is a free, year-round, one-of-a-kind vehicle display.
 It showcases over 25 automobiles that have been transformed into functional works of art.
-While the town of Trinidad has been hosting an art car parade and festival for over two decades, the museum is new, officially opening its doors to the public in the fall of 2018.
+While the town of Trinidad has been hosting an art car parade and festival for over two decades, the museum officially opened its doors to the public in the fall of 2018.

 Colorado Gators – Mosca